-Like all other world religions, Buddhism has several sacred texts, known within the traditions as the Pali Canon and the Sutras.
+Like all other world religions, Buddhism has several sacred texts, known within the traditions as the Tripitaka, also known as the Pali Canon, and the Sutras.
 The Pali Canon are the teachings of the first Buddha, Siddhartha Gautama and his disciples and scholars, in a collection of ancient writings recorded in their original Indian language of Pali.
 They were recorded sometime in the year 29 BC by the Fourth Buddhist Council in Sri Lanka, 454 years after the death of Siddhartha.
 Prior to being recorded in text, these teachings were spread by spoken memory, recited aloud by those who had managed to memorize the teachings.

 The Sutras on the other hand came later, covering a span of two hundred to four hundred years later and containing more than two thousand texts.
 The most well known sutras are the Lotus Sutra, the Heart Sutra, and the Diamond Sutra.
 Reading from the Pali Canon or the Sutras, you quickly learn that the tone of these documents are much different than the Holy Bible or the Qur’an.
 The reason for this is the man or his disciples from whom the texts were transcribed from.
 Siddhartha Gautama never believed himself a prophet for a creator, nor a demi-god, he was merely a man who found his way to nirvana, an inner peace found through complete separation from the self.

 The teachings of Buddhism are complex and vast.
 Different traditions practice different variations and interpretations of these teachings.
 For any young monk joining a monastery within any of the three main branches of Buddhism, awaits a life long journey of reading, learning, and practicing, which includes memorizing the particular branch’s interpretation of the Buddha’s teachings, along with any other teachings of venerated individuals who followed the life of the Buddha.